TooMuchBull/Home-Assistant/README.md

 # Home-Assistant

 Some random scripts that I use in Home Assistant.
-Some use the pyscript integration and others are done in yaml.
+Some use the python script integration and others are done in yaml.

+add_plex_media_players.py

+Automatically adds new plex entities to media_player.plex_clients group

+check_unavailable_zigbee_devices.py

+Checks if any zigbee devices have been unavailable for 24 hours, paired with automation to send notification of any devices in the list to my phone.

+enable_timer_motion_automations.py

+"Resets" the automations in my home that can be manually disabled via buttons once per day

+script.verify_scene_applied

-script.verify_scene_applied requires configuration.yaml changes as well as an input boolean (for me input_boolean.scene_match)
+Requires configuration.yaml changes as well as an input boolean (for me input_boolean.scene_match)

 configuration.yaml additions: